trueos/trueos-docs/trueos-handbook/luminaconfig.rst

 options.

-.. note:: If you make changes to any of the options, remember to click "Save Changes" before exiting this utility in order to save them.
+.. note:: If you make changes to any of the options, remember to click :guilabel:`Save Changes` before exiting this utility in order to save them.

 The rest of this section describes the configurations that are available in each category.